 Over recent decades the rightful endeavor to achieve a more representative workforce has had an impact.
+Of course, there is a ways to go, but progress has been made.
+Throughout this period, we have run a strategic execution exercise with executive groups focused on managing new, uncertain, and complex situations.
 Eight Dangers of Collaboration.
 Most of what is written about collaboration is positive.

 Even hip.
 Collaboration is championed enthusiastically by the Enterprise 2.0 experts, as well as leading thinkers like Don Tapscott, as the crucial approach for the 21st century.
 Collaboration creates once-elusive “buy-in or “empowerment,” improves problem solving, increases creativity, is key to innovation at companies like Lego, Pixar, and Intuit.
-It slashes costs and improves productivity.
 Collective IQ Keen On… David Weinberger: Too Big To Know (TCTV) Chinese Thinking and Complexity.
 By Greg Fisher Last week I attended an excellent conference in Singapore, which had the intriguing title of “A Crude Look at the Whole”.

 The title was attributable to Murray Gell-Man who was one of the founding fathers of the Santa Fe Institute and also the winner of the 1969 Nobel Prize in Physics.
-Gell-Man is famous for a few things, including being the first to postulate the existence of quarks.
-Another is the idea of coarse-grained cognition.
 The Emergence of Collective Intelligence.
 MIT Unravels the Secrets Behind Collective Intelligence – Hint: IQ Not So Important.
 What makes a group able to succeed at large number of different tasks?

 Women, sharing, and sensitivity.
 When it comes to a successful group, the easiest way to ensure victory may be placing women on the team.
 MIT’s Center for Collective Intelligence seeks to understand how humans get better (or worse) at solving problems as they work together.
 Forget the Wisdom of Crowds; Neurobiologists Reveal the Wisdom of the Confident.
 COLLECTIVE INTELLIGENCE.
 It's also possible for groups of people to work together in ways that seem pretty stupid, and I think collective stupidity is just as possible as collective intelligence.